 We love cinnamon rolls, and are always searching for ways to improve on them.
-We found this recipe to be both easy and OMG delicious!
+This recipe is both easy and OMG delicious!
 These are by far the best cinnamon rolls we have ever had.
 The secret is using all the best ingredients and letting them rest overnight, which improves the flavor.
 It also makes them really easy to make.

 TIPS FOR MAKING CINNAMON ROLLS

-- The dough is made one day, and then refrigerated for 1 to 4 days, making baking flexible.
+- We consider this dough a pantry item since it is made one day, and then refrigerated for 1 to 4 days, making baking flexible.
 This allows you to make the dough ahead, or bake them on more than one day.

 - Use a stand mixer – it makes life so much easier.